flex-height

 When setting goals for preventive maintenance programmes, it’s essential to be specific and strategic.
 Define measurable objectives, such as reducing downtime by a certain percentage, reducing costs by a specific amount, improving workplace safety metrics, or increasing asset lifespan.
 Ensure that the goals being set are achievable within the available resources and relevant to the organisation’s overall objectives.

-Steps to create a preventative maintenance programme
+Steps to create a preventive maintenance programme

 1. Identify all assets: Start by listing all equipment and assets that require maintenance.
 This comprehensive inventory helps in organising and prioritising maintenance tasks.